spollard/josh-works.github.io/_posts/2015-09-21-so-you-want-to-work-remotely.md

 permalink: so-you-want-to-work-remotely
 ---

+## Josh's "rules" for getting a sweet remote job

 A few weeks ago, I met a fantastic guy who is contemplating next steps for work.
 He is great at what he does, and is thinking about what direction to go in his life.
 He's young, and thought working remotely sounded pretty cool.
 I agreed, and then spent the next week or two thinking about what's required to work remotely.

 Here's the email I sent trying to explain all of this.